Jarrow

 The first meetings took place every six weeks on Sunday afternoons.
 The aim was to help members develop their spirituality through prayer, study and sharing.
 Four of our present day members were amongst the original twelve.
 They can recall reading Gospel passages and having discussion on hope, love and forgiveness.
 In addition to these meetings the Associates prayed Morning and Evening Prayer of the Church.
 This practice still takes place today.

-Ann Corr then became our leader and today we have thirteen Associates who meet on a Sunday afternoon once a month.
+In 2011 Ann Corr became our leader and today we have thirteen Associates who meet on a Sunday afternoon once a month.
 We continue the tradition of reading the Gospel from the Holy Mass of that day and discussing the content.
-We have Payers of the Faithful and exposition of the Blessed Sacrament.
+We have Prayers of the Faithful and exposition of the Blessed Sacrament.

 We count ourselves as being extremely privileged to be Associates.
 Because of the vision of Sisters Jane and Teresa our lives have been spiritually enriched and continue to be so.